 Cost of Living in the Maldives

-The cost of living in Ukraine is quite low.
+The cost of living in the Maldives is quite low.
 Groceries, education, and communication costs tend to be much lower than clothing and housing.
 Like most other countries, living costs in metropolitan areas tend to be much higher than those in smaller towns.
 The majority of your living expenses will most likely come from housing and food, if you eat out more often.
 Below are some examples of living costs in Ukraine.
 Keep in mind that 1 Ukrainian Hryvnia (UAH) is approximately equivalent to 0.12 USD.

 - 1 bedroom apartment in City Center: $650